kubeshop/tracetest/docs/docs/configuration/server.md

 - `TRACETEST_SERVER_HTTPPORT=11633`
 - `TRACETEST_SERVER_PATHPREFIX="/"`

-You can also intitalize the server with a number of resources the first time it is launched by using [provisioning](./provisioning).
+You can also initialize the server with a number of resources the first time it is launched by using [provisioning](./provisioning).